-This financial report is designed to provide the Town of West New York, New Jersey citizens with a general overview of the Authority's finances to demonstrate the Authority's accountability for the revenues it receives.
-If you have questions about this report or need additional financial information, contact The Parking Authority of the Town of West New York.
+This financial report is designed to provide the Town of West New York, New Jersey citizens, and our customers, investors and creditors, with a general overview of the Authority's finances to demonstrate the Authority's accountability for the revenues it receives.
+If you have questions about this report or need additional financial information, you may contact the Authority's Executive Director or Chief Financial Officer at 224 60th Street, West New York, NJ 07093 or at (201) 295-1575.